-- The University will initiate contact tracing.
-Contact tracing is the process of identification of persons who may have been in contact with an infected person and subsequent collection of further information about these contacts.
-The employee will provide to the contact tracer the name and phone number of anyone they have been within 6 feet of, with or without use of face coverings.
-The contact tracer will reach out by phone to those who have been exposed. - The University will use information collected through contact tracing to determine if any individuals exposed to a person diagnosed with COVID-19 needs to stay home and self-monitor for symptoms. - The employee will designate a point of contact (supervisor or other) for the period of isolation.
-The point of contact must be available even during off-hours to ensure the process can proceed quickly. - A University-wide memo (in English and Spanish) will be sent to the community within 24-hours of notification of a positive case. - Return to work is dependent on medical provider guidance and public health guidelines.
+- For persons who never develop symptoms, isolation and other precautions can be discontinued 10 days after the date of their first positive test. - For persons with severe illness, they may produce replication-competent virus beyond 10 days that may warrant extending duration of isolation and precautions for up to 20 days after symptom onset.
+Return to work will require a consultation with the employee's medical professional. - The University will close off areas used by any sick person and will not use them until they have been cleaned and disinfected. - The University will initiate contact tracing.
+Contact tracing is the process of identification of persons who may have been in recent contact with an infected person and subsequent collection of further information about these contacts.
+The employee will provide to the contact tracer the name and phone number of anyone they have been in significant contact with (within 6 feet of, with or without use of face coverings, sustained for at least 15 minutes, in an enclosed space within the past 5 days before either testing or symptoms).
+The contact tracer will reach out by phone to those who have been exposed. - The University will use information collected through contact tracing to determine if any individuals exposed to a person diagnosed with COVID-19 need to stay home and self-monitor for symptoms. - The employee will designate a point of contact (supervisor or other) for the period of isolation.
+The point of contact must be available even during off-hours to ensure the process can proceed quickly. - A University-wide memo (in English and Spanish) will be sent to the community within 24-hours of notification of a positive case. - Return to work is dependent on medical provider guidance and/or public health guidelines as provided to the employee by the contact tracer.

-If employees have a suspected case of COVID-19 or have had close contact-with someone who has tested positive (i.e., they were within 6 feet of an infected person for at least 15 minutes, with or without a mask), the following steps will be taken:
+If employees have a suspected case of COVID-19, or have had close contact with someone who has tested positive (i.e., they were within 6 feet of an infected person for at least 15 minutes, with or without a mask), the following steps will be taken:

-- Employees have a duty to report this information to their supervisor. - Employees must quarantine for 14 days since the last direct contact with positive COVID-19 person. - Employees have a duty to report to their primary care provider and seek guidance for testing. - The University will initiate contact tracing.
+- Employees have a duty to report this information to their supervisor. - Employees must quarantine for a maximum of 14 days since the last direct contact with positive COVID-19 person. - Quarantine can end after day 10 if no testing is done and if no symptoms have been reported during daily monitoring, but the employee must continue symptom monitoring through Day 14. - Quarantine can end after day 7 after receiving a negative test result (test must occur on day 5 or later) and if no symptoms were reported during daily monitoring; the test specimen may be collected and tested within 48 hours before the time of planned quarantine discontinuation, but quarantine cannot be discontinued earlier than after Day 7. - Employees have a duty to report to their primary care provider and seek guidance for testing.

+• The University will initiate contact tracing.